daattali/beautiful-jekyll/_drafts/2-simple-tips-to-start-sinking-funds-for-beginners.md

 show-avatar: true
 title: 2 Simple Tips to Start Sinking Funds for Beginners
 description: Simple tips to help you manage your savings if you're new to budgeting.
-subtitle: "+ a free sinking fund goal tracker."
+subtitle: "+ a free sinking fund goal tracker"
 share-img: ''
 redirect_from: []